pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 pathways with seawater) may scale (linearly, non-linearly/unimodal) with increased morphological complexity.
 Therefore, using FD to quantitatively describe morphological complexity can be informative.
-However, its important to note that FD is only a singular metric of morphological complexity and should be placed in appropriate context.
+However, its important to note that FD is only a single metric of morphological complexity and should be placed in appropriate context.
 Since FD only describes space filling at different scales, dissimilar shapes may share a FD despite rather obvious differences in branching or